Bandits with Knapsacks: Introduction

-\xhdr{Our results.} \asedit{Our main algorithmic result is achieved by two different algorithms (and one more is provided in the follow-up work~\cite{AgrawalDevanur-ec14}).
-Having alternative techniques for the design and analysis of algorithms is particularly useful for a rich problem space such as MAB.
-This is because one often needs to generalize a given technique beyond the model for which it was designed, and in particular combine it with techniques that handle other facets of the problem space.
-Some alternatives may be more suitable than others for such extensions, in particular because they are more compatible with the other techniques.
-We already see examples of that in the follow-up work, see Section~\ref{sec:further} for more details.}
+\asedit{Having alternative techniques to solve the same problem is generally useful in a rich problem space such as MAB.
+Indeed, one often needs to apply techniques beyond the original models for which they were designed, perhaps combining them with techniques that handle other facets of the problem.
+When pursuing such extensions, some alternatives may be more suitable than others, in particular because they are more compatible with the other techniques.
+We already see examples of that in the follow-up work: \citet{AgrawalDevanur-ec14} and \citet{cBwK-colt14} use some of the techniques from \kMAB and \pdbwk, resp., see Section~\ref{sec:further} for more details.}

+\xhdr{LP-relaxation.} In order to compare our algorithms to $\OPT$, we compare both to a more tractable benchmark given by time-invariant mixtures of arms.
+More precisely, we define a linear programming relaxation for the expected total reward achieved by a time-invariant mixture of arms, and prove that the optimal value $\LPOPT$ achieved by this LP-relaxation is an upper bound for $\OPT$.
+Therefore it suffices to relate our algorithms to the time-invariant mixture of arms that achieves $\LPOPT$, and bound their regret with respect to $\LPOPT$.

+\xhdr{Lower bounds.} The lower bound \refeq{eq:LB-intro} is based on a simple example in which all arms have reward $1$ and 0-1 consumption of a single resource, and one arm has slightly smaller expected resource consumption than the rest.
+To analyze this example, we apply the KL-divergence technique from the MAB lower bound in \citet{bandits-exp3}.
+Some technical difficulties arise, compared to the derivation in \citet{bandits-exp3}, because the arms are different in terms of the expected consumption rather than expected reward, and because we need to match the desired value for $\OPT$.